Murat000000/da3assignments/README.md

 # da3assignments
-## 2nd Assignment in the folder with the same name
+## Assignments in the folder with the number and name